World Wrestling All-Stars: Revolution PPV

-On 24 February 2002, the WWA held its second PPV, The Revolution.
+On 24 February 2002, the WWA held its second PPV, Revolution.
 It was the promotion's first and only event to take place in the USA.

 This event took place in the Aladdin Casino in Las Vegas, Nevada.
 This was a smaller venue, which reflected upon the look and style of the show.

 Months before the event, initial advertisements plugged the reunion of Scott Hall and Kevin Nash.
 However, this did not happen due to both men signing contracts to return to the WWF.
 Then Randy Savage was advertised to be appearing in the main event against Jeff Jarrett for the WWA Heavyweight Championship.
 Savage backed out of the event during the weekend and this wasn't announced until the pre-show where a big red "X" and the text "NOT APPEARING" was overlaid on all images of Savage.
 Road Dogg, also heavily advertised for this show, did not appear either although this was not told to the fans during the pre-show.
 Andrew McManus opened the show with a prepared statement in his office, confirming that Savage would not be appearing.
 Bret Hart appeared after the opening match as the WWA Commissioner.
 He announced to the live crowd that Randy Savage was not at the show and was being replaced in the main event by Brian Christopher.

 An amount of significant talent was arguably underutilized on the show.
 Former WCW World Tag Team Champions KroniK wrestled an unknown Native-American gimmick tag team called Native Blood and defeated them in less than five minutes.
 Former WCW World Heavyweight Champion Scott Steiner showed up, only to cut a quick promo and beat Disco Inferno in a two-minute match.
 Eddie Guerrero became the WWA International Cruiserweight Champion by defeating Juventud Guerrera and Psicosis.
 After the match, former ECW World Heavyweight Champion Jerry Lynn made an appearance to confront Guerrero.
 This was a genuine surprise, as few knew he had been released from his WWF contract before his appearance on this show.
 Rick Steiner and Ernest Miller defeated Lenny and Lodi in a match that only lasted 58 seconds.
 Larry Zbyszko showed up to cut a promo on Vince McMahon challenging him to a fight and talking about Chris Jericho, who was WWF Champion at the time, saying that he stole Zbyszko's "Living Legend" moniker.
 He mocked Jericho by accusing him of "being too short to be a world champion", despite Zbyszko actually being shorter in height than Jericho himself.

 Jarrett defeated Christopher in the main event to retain the title.